We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 Why is the Kate Blood gravestone placed away from others?

 The legend surrounding Kate is that she murdered her husband and her three children before taking her own life.
 For this reason, the officials placed her gravesite away from the others to hide her misdeeds.
 Her grave is set on the top of a hill beside a lonely river.
 Another story is that her husband killed Kate in a drunken rage.
-None of these stories seems to be accurate, and since her gravestone is placed separate, these stories have not taken the shape of urban legends or ‘true stories’ as one people like to believe.
+None of these stories seems to be accurate, and since Kate’s tombstone is placed separate, these stories have not taken the shape of urban legends or ‘true stories’ as one people like to believe.

 How did the stories take shape?